 JHS is now under the aegis of the Corvallis Youth Symphony Association and has broadened its membership to include a wider age span.
 Typically, the orchestra has over 60 musicians from 6th-10th grade.
 Students audition in February, and rehearsals run February through April.

-Middle and early high school string, wind, and percussion players are invited to audition for JHS.
+Students in grades 6-10 who are string, wind/brass, and percussion players are invited to audition for JHS.
 Students should be dedicated musicians who want to be part of a fine ensemble and who will enjoy classical symphonic music.
 Students must be members of their school band or orchestra program in order to participate.
-This group is a precursor for membership in CYS.
+JHS is a precursor for membership in CYS.